Adult Congenital Heart

-Thanks to advances in medical, surgical and transcatheter interventions, children born with congenital heart defects (disease) are now expected to live well into adulthood.
-In fact, the number of adults living with congenital heart disease (nearly two million) in the United States is far greater than the number of children affected and is expected to continue to grow each year.
+Thanks to advances in medical, surgical and transcatheter interventions, the number of adults living with congenital heart disease (more than 1 million) in the United States is far greater than the number of children affected and is expected to continue to grow each year.

 • Description of congenital defect and prior surgeries

 • Medications and preventing infection (endocarditis)

 • Education and career choices

 While the medical care and treatment for a congenital heart defect you received as an infant or child helped make things better, few defects are “cured."
 As an adolescent or adult with congenital heart disease, you need specialized, lifelong follow-up care provided by a regional Adult Congenital Heart Disease (ACHD) center of excellence.

 An ACHD center constitutes the medical ‘home’ required to identify and/or address not only the impact of a congenital heart defect, but also late onset complications commonly encountered.
 As a result, this type of specialized ACHD care has been demonstrated to improve quality of life and outcomes for adult congenital heart patients.

 Our adult congenital heart disease program is led by Stephen Cook, MD, FACC, a board certified specialist in adult congenital heart disease.
 Our multidisciplinary team includes two specially-trained adult congenital cardiologists, a dedicated care coordinator and medical social worker, as well as congenital heart surgeons, interventionalist and electrophysiologist.

 We collaborate extensively with Spectrum Health Medical Group's board-certified maternal fetal medicine specialists, treating both mothers with congenital heart disease, and their growing babies at the same time.